-Mapleton Tramway
+6. Mapleton Tramway

 In 1914, the Maroochy Shire Council, purchased from the Moreton Mill all the tramlines to the west of the mill, a Shay locomotive, two passenger cars and a number of other wagons.
-The mill line already climbed one escarpment to the Dulong district, was now extended up a second range to link with the Stannary Hills/Irvinebank Tramway. township of Mapleton.
+The mill line already climbed one escarpment to the Dulong district, was now extended up a second range to link with the township of Mapleton.

 The line was worked with two small 12 ton Shay geared locomotives.
-The first was built in 1908 for the Moreton Central Mill and named "Dulong".
-It was taken over in 1914, with the tramways west of the An amendment to the Mining Act in 1902 permitted mill.
-The Maroochy Shire Council also purchased a the carriage of goods and passengers on mining second Shay in that year, named "Mapleton".
+The first was built in 1908 for the Moreton Central Mill and named "DULONG".
+It was taken over in 1914, with the tramways west of the mill.
+The Maroochy Shire Council who also purchased a second Shay in that year, named "MAPLETON".

 In 1921, it is recorded that the Mapleton Tramway had two passenger carriages and 11 goods and livestock wagons.
-The passenger carriages were similar to those used on the Moreton Mill tramway systems and the other half was open for the carriage of cream cans and other commodities.
+The passenger carriages were similar to those used on the Moreton Mill tramway system.
+One passenger carriage was enclosed at one end with cross bench seating for passengers and the other half was open for the carriage of cream cans and other commodities.